Search

 **Delete**

-Clicking the “Delete” button will open a confirmation dialog.
+To delete a saved search, click the delete icon.
 Confirm the action to permanently delete the saved search.

-The **Label all** allows users to quickly apply a label to all matching results in a project.
+The **Label all** button lets you quickly apply a label to all matching results in a project.

 For example, searching for the text <mark style="color:red;">`Holmes`</mark> will show all its instances in the document.
 Selecting <mark style="color:red;">`Person`</mark> from the dropdown and clicking **Label all** applies the <mark style="color:red;">`Person`</mark> label to every occurrence of <mark style="color:red;">`Holmes`</mark>.